DJCubed12/Scryboard/frontend/README.md

 ### Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io). _(Note that there are currently no unit tests written for the frontend)_

 ### Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+To use this command, you need to first add a package that implements end-to-end testing capabilities. _(Note that there are currently no unit tests written for the frontend)_

 ### Further help